2nd Panzer Division (Wehrmacht): Invasion of the Soviet Union

 In October 1941, the 2nd Panzer Division was sent to the Eastern Front, reinforcing Army Group Centre in their push towards Moscow, Operation Typhoon.
 It was attached to the XL Panzer Corps (later to the V Army Corps of the 4th Panzer Army during the Battle of Moscow).
-On November 16, the units of the division attacked the soviet positions where "Panfilov's Twenty-Eight Guardsmen" were supposed to be.
+On November 16, the units of the division attacked the Soviet positions where "Panfilov's Twenty-Eight Guardsmen" were supposed to be.
 The division retreated following a counterattack of the Red Army in the winter of 1941, taking part in various battles as a component in the 9th German Army during the first months of 1942.
 In 1943 the 2nd Panzer Division took part in Operation Citadel, as part of the XLVII Panzer Corps of the 9th German Army of Army Group Centre.
 Following the operation's failure, the Red Army launched Operation Kutuzov in Army Group's Center's sector.
-The division retreated, suffering heavy losses, having also lost two of its three tank battalions earlier in 1942 when they were send to the southern sector of the front to assist with the German push towards the Volga and Caucasus.
+The division retreated, suffering heavy losses, having also lost two of its three tank battalions earlier in 1942 when they were sent to the southern sector of the front to assist with the German push towards the Volga and Caucasus.